 - Be Mentally Active: You may still be working, so your brain is ‘in gear’ throughout the day.
 But once you retire you need to find something to keep you mentally active.
 Whether you like to play games, do Sudoku or crossword puzzles, or learn something new, find the activity that will keep your mentally stimulated.

-At Assisting Hands® Home Care, our skilled caregivers provide companionship for their seniors and make sure they are eating right and getting the appropriate physical activity.
 Whether you need someone to be with your loved one during the day, in the evening or overnight, our at-home care can accommodate your needs.
 You will have peace of mind knowing that they aren’t home alone when they need help with medication, fall prevention, personal care, eating or other needs.